eclipse/vorto/website/content/documentation/function_block_dsl.md

       "the id of the vending machine"

     mandatory engineTemperature as float
-      with { measurementUnit: Temperature.Celsius, readable: true, writable: true }
+      with { measurementUnit: Unit.Celsius, readable: true, writable: true }

     mandatory positiveNum as int <MIN 0 , MAX 1111>
       "Positive numbers that is within [0 , 1111]"

-    mandatory lookupTable as Dictionary[string, Color] "Lookup table conversion for color"
+    mandatory lookupTable as dictionary[string, Color] "Lookup table conversion for color"

-    mandatory lookupRGBTable as Dictionary[Color, RGB] "Lookup table conversion for color from description to RGB"
+    mandatory lookupRGBTable as dictionary[Color, RGB] "Lookup table conversion for color from description to RGB"

-    mandatory temperatureLabelConversion as Dictionary[int, string] "map of temperature to description"
+    mandatory temperatureLabelConversion as dictionary[int, string] "map of temperature to description"

-    mandatory noKeyAndValueTypeMap as Dictionary "example of a map with no key and value types"
+    mandatory noKeyAndValueTypeMap as dictionary "example of a map with no key and value types"

     mandatory biggerThanInt as long <MAX 999999999999999999>
       "Value for constraint is validated according to the property type,